StevenRVE/CSD2C-effect/README.md

 ## About
 This effect is an overdrive/distortion.
 It has 3 different algorithms to choose from:
 - Hyperbolic Tangent Soft Clipping(Tanh)
-- Hyperbolic Tangent Hard Clipping(Arctan)
+- Hyperbolic Inverse Tangent Hard Clipping(Arctan)
 - Two Stage Quadratic Soft Clipping(TSQ)

 The algorithms are based on the following paper and video: